The Matabele uprising or First Umvukela Indaba Site (Rhodes Indaba site)

 General Carrington had been sent by the British Government to take over the military command of the Matabeland campaign and all armed men were under his command, despite the fact the BSA Company was paying all the costs.
 Carrington with a force of about two thousand men fought a number of engagements with the Ndebele, but they failed to dislodge the Ndebele from the rugged granite hills of the Matobo and suffered casualties, but without incurring serious losses on the Ndebele.

-At the battle of Intaba Zika-Mambo near Inyati, the Imperial Forces lost eighteen soldiers and later at Sikombo’s, a few kilometres from the first indaba site, seven lives were lost, with eleven wounded.
+At the battle of Intaba Zika-Mambo near Inyati, the Imperial Forces lost ten soldiers killed, with thirteen wounded and later at Sikombo’s, a few kilometres from the first indaba site, seven lives were lost, with eleven wounded.

 It was obvious to all that the force was too small to subdue the Ndebele and General Carrington came to the conclusion a force of ten thousand soldiers would be necessary.
 Rhodes said the BSA Company could not face this scale of expenditure and made up his mind only a speedy peace would help.
 He needed to send some messages to the rebel Induna’s in the Matobo, but Likuni, one of Lobengula’s brothers refused to go, saying he would be killed.
 Two of Johan Colenbrander’s men agreed to take messages to Sikombo, but they never returned.